Narelda Jacobs

+She is an Aboriginal, and lesbian, newsreader in Western Australia.

 Early life and education

-Jacobs, of Whadjuk Noongar heritage, was raised in Perth.
-Her father, Cedric, was a Uniting Church reverend and her mother, Margaret, was also involved in the ministry.
-She has said that she was raised in a fundamentalist Christian household, and attended born-again churches until her late teens.
+Narelda Jacobs, of Whadjuk Noongar heritage, was raised in Perth.
+Her father, Cedric Jacobs, was a Uniting Church minister and Indigenous rights campaigner, who was a member of the Stolen Generations.
+Her father was the founder of the conservative One Australia Movement and stood for parliament on several occasions.
+Her white mother, Margaret, was also involved in the ministry.